In that first part, I had covered these topics:

 Finding still more about what's new in CF2018

-Going back to the "what's new in CF2016" document, that also links to a couple of other lists of info that you should know about:
+Going back to the "what's new in CF2018" document (mentioned in my part 1), that also links to a couple of other lists of info that you should know about:

 - bugs fixed